Opportunity-Holding/RESTar.Tutorial/README.md

 ```

 To instruct RESTar what logic to apply when selecting entities of this type, we need to implement the `RESTar.ISelector<T>`
  interface, and use the class type as the type parameter `T`.
 Failure to do so will result in a kind but resolute runtime exception.
+In the body of this method, we provide logic for generating an `IEnumerable<SuperHeroReport>` that is then returned to RESTar.

+## Making some fancy requests
+OK, now we've seen the basics of what RESTar can do – and how to make data sources from a Starcounter application available over the REST API in a secure way.